Computer model locks in Eagles vs. Cowboys picks, score prediction, SGP for NFL Week 12

-Cowboys vs. Eagles: Where to watch NFL Week 12, score prediction, betting odds, sportsbook promos, SGP picks
+Eagles vs. Cowboys: Where to watch NFL Week 12, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Philadelphia Eagles vs. Dallas Cowboys in an NFL Week 12 matchup